Create a customer database. The foundation of your CRM for sales, service and compliance

 5. Train employees and embed CRM

 Successful CRM is teamwork.
-Train your employees at an early stage and firmly anchor its use in everyday life.
+Train your employees early on and embed its use firmly in everyday life.

-Tip: If you are currently still working with Excel or isolated lists, now is a good time to switch – with professional support, the change will be quicker than you think.
+Tip: If you are currently still working with Excel or isolated lists, now is a good time to make the switch – with professional support, the change will be quicker than you think.

-A good CRM lives from practical experience.
-These eleven principles help in everyday life:
+A good CRM thrives on practical application.
+These eleven principles will help you in your day-to-day work:

-1. Get to know your customers precisely – through data analysis instead of gut feeling.
+1. Get to know your customers inside out – through data analysis rather than gut feeling.

-2. create personal contact points – digital or analog.
+2. Create personal points of contact – digital or analogue.

 6. Automate repetitive processes – e.g. follow-ups.

-7. train your employees in communication & tool use.
+7. Train your employees in communication and tool use.

-8. reward loyalty – through targeted services or programs.
+8. Reward loyalty – through targeted services or programmes.

-10. stay flexible – CRM is never “finished”, it evolves.
+10. Remain flexible – CRM is never “finished”, but constantly evolving.

 From Excel to CRM: Why it's worth switching